 This review contains Spoilers!

 Was it his personal war experiences that changed James Stewart?
 Did he come back a changed manl; most men do.
 Many of Stewart’s post World War II roles began to take on a darker side with haunted ambiguous characters motivated by revenge or other desires.
-Maybe a steady diet of Frank Capra’s Capra-corn did not have enough substance anymore, after all life was not that simple (Stewart’s darker side was touched upon slightly in “It’s a Wonderful Life” but he is soon back to his sweet genteel self).
-“Winchester ’73″ was the first Mann/Stewart collaboration, a joint effort that would produce some of the most mature westerns ever made.
+Maybe a steady diet of Frank Capra’s Capra-corn did not have enough substance anymore, after all life was not that simple (Stewart’s darker side was touched upon slightly in “It’s a Wonderful Life” but he was soon back to his sweet genteel self).
+“Winchester ’73” was the first Mann/Stewart collaboration, a joint effort that would produce some of the most mature westerns ever made.

-Fritz Lang was originally on board to make this film however soon bowed out.
-After a screening of “Devil’s Doorway” Mann’s first western with Robert Taylor, Stewart agreed to work with Mann.
+Fritz Lang was originally on board to make this film, however soon bowed out.
+After a screening of Devil’s Doorway Mann’s first western starring Robert Taylor, Stewart agreed to work with Mann.
 The Winchester of the title was a special, “one of a thousand” type made in 1873.
-President Grant owned one so did Buffalo Bill and now Lin McAdams (Stewart) wins one in a 4th of July celebration shoot out exhibition in Dodge City.
+President Grant owned one, so did Buffalo Bill, and now Lin McAdams (Stewart), He wins one in a 4th of July celebration shoot out exhibition in Dodge City.
 His closest competitor is Dutch Henry Brown (Stephen McNally), his brother who shot their father in the back, though we do not find this out until toward the end of the film.
 For most of the story we never understand why Lin is so determined in going after Dutch.